Congratulations to Yanni Lai, who successfully completed her oral qualifying exam on multigrid methods for models of cardiac electrophysiology!

-Mike’s paper, Fluid-structure interaction models of bioprosthetic heart valves: Progress towards in vitro validation, is now available on the engrXiv.
+Mike’s paper, Fluid-structure interaction models of bioprosthetic heart valves: Initial in vitro experimental validation, is now available on the engrXiv.
 This paper uses the hyperelastic immersed boundary method to simulate the dynamics of bioprosthetic heart valves (BHVs) in models of experimental pulse duplicator systems.
 An initial experimental validation of the models is demonstrated through comparisons to data on pressures, flow rates, and leaflet kinematics.
 The paper also contrasts the flow patterns and leaflet strains and stresses generated by porcine tissue and bovine pericardial BHVs.

 Congratulations to Mike Lee, who successfully completed his oral qualifying exam on fluid-structure interaction models of bioprosthetic heart valves and in vitro validation of computational models of cardiovascular fluid dynamics!